Azure/azure-event-hubs-spark/docs/ss.md

 Structured Streaming also follows `micro-batch` model.
 It periodically fetches data from data source and uses a DataFrame to represent the fetched data for a certain batch.
 In Spark Structured Streaming Connector for EventHubs, we use a DataFrame to represent the data fetched from a `single EventHubs instance` for a certain batch.
 (If you are a user of Direct DStream-based Spark Streaming connector, note that this abstraction level is a bit different with Direct DStream design)

 For example, if the user has two EventHubs instaces, say `eh1` and `eh2`.
 Both of "eh1" and "eh2" contains 32 partitions.
 In this scenario, the user will create two DataFrames with the APIs we will introduce later.
-The DataFrames contain 64 partitions each of which maps to partition 0 - 31 of "eh1" and "eh2".
+The DataFrames contain 32 partitions each of which maps to partition 0 - 31 of "eh1" and "eh2".

 ### How We Use It

 #### Establishing the Connection with Azure EventHubs

 The new API is simple to use.
-In the following code snippet, we establish a connection with eventhubs `eh1`.
+In the following code snippet, we establish a connection between Structured Streaming and Azure Event Hubs.

 ```scala
 val eventhubParameters = Map[String, String] (